First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Methods

 The measured $\Delta T$ spectrum was analyzed by fitting a sum of exponential decay components convoluted with the experimental time resolution, using the dedicated PALS Avalanche software to estimate the mean oPs lifetime, as detailed in \cite{doi:10.1126/sciadv.abh4394, PALSAva1, PALSAva2, PALSAva3}.
 The initial values for pPs and direct-annihilation contributions were set to a lifetime of 125~ps with 10$\%$ relative intensity and 388~ps with 60$\%$ intensity, respectively.
 To optimize the fitting results, both lifetimes and their intensities were permitted to vary up to 200$\%$ of the initial value.
 The background level was estimated by averaging the bin counts in the range of -10~ns to -5~ns and subtracted before the fitting.
-Three distinct fitting approaches were used: \\
+Three distinct fitting approaches were used:

-\textbf{Model 1 (Fixed Background):} maintained a constant background level at its pre-estimated value while allowing the oPs lifetime and intensity to vary freely.\\ \textbf{Model 2 (Constrained Background):} the background level was permitted to vary between -3$\sigma$ to +3$\sigma$ of its mean value where $\sigma$ represents the standard deviation of the counts in the -10~ns to -5~ns interval.
+\textbf{Model 1 (Fixed Background):} maintained a constant background level at its pre-estimated value while allowing the oPs lifetime and intensity to vary freely.

+\textbf{Model 2 (Constrained Background):} the background level was permitted to vary between -3$\sigma$ to +3$\sigma$ of its mean value where $\sigma$ represents the standard deviation of the counts in the -10~ns to -5~ns interval.
 The oPs lifeitme and intensity remained free.
-This method reduces bias and instability in low-statistics datasets through statistical fluctuation accommodation. \\ \textbf{Model 3 (Extended Parameter Range):} the background remained constant while the oPs lifetime and intensity were permitted to change within 200$\%$ of their initial values which were set to 2~ns and 30$\%$, respectively.\\
+This method reduces bias and instability in low-statistics datasets through statistical fluctuation accommodation.

+\textbf{Model 3 (Extended Parameter Range):} the background remained constant while the oPs lifetime and intensity were permitted to change within 200$\%$ of their initial values which were set to 2~ns and 30$\%$, respectively.

 In addition to the mean oPs lifetimes, the mean positron lifetime ($\Delta T_{\text{mean}}$) in the signal region from 0 to 5~ns in the $\Delta T$ spectrum was estimated after subtracting the background: